ignaciomarvinjohn/uet4rec/README.md

 You can do custom feedforward in the forward_pass() and add or remove loss functions in the compute_loss().

 We also use dictionaries to handle inputs and outputs easily.

-# TODO List

-We are still re-coding the evaluation and test.
-We will upload it immediately once it is done.

 # Notes
 If you have concerns or suggestions regarding our GitHub, don't hesitate to message us.
 We want to improve this as much as possible, so your comments are welcome!